 As I’ve said above, I only recommend McCormick’s curry powder for this recipe.
 I have no idea what’s in other brands, how mild or spicy they may be, or how their taste might alter your outcome with the recipe.
 McCormick’s is available everywhere.

 I suppose you could use fresh fruit in this recipe if you like.
 However, I don’t recommend it.
-Besides taking much longer to prep (you’d have to peel, core, pit, and chop all that fresh fruit), it would cost quite a bit more than using canned counterparts.
+Besides taking much longer to prep (you’d have to peel, core, pit, and chop all that fresh fruit), it would cost quite a bit more than using the canned counterparts.

 Hot Baked Curried Fruit